wiseright/MLOps/starter/writeup.md

 # STEP 2: EC2 TRAINING

 <strong>a.
 EC2 SETUP</strong><br>
 I choose no AMI but used Amazon instance ml.t3.large.
+At first glance I tried with a ml.t2.micro instance but it seems too slow to train.
+So I chose a ml.t3.large since I though it is the best tradeoff between cost and performance.
 Then I create a virtual environment with the following commands:
 > * python3 -m venv env
 > * source env/bin/source